snoyberg/yesoddocs/book/basics.markdown

 # Library versus Framework

-I'm going to be a bit bold a say the defining line between a library and a framework is that a framework tells you how to lay out your code into a file/folder structure.
+I'm going to be a bit bold and say the defining line between a library and a framework is that a framework tells you how to lay out your code into a file/folder structure.
 You may not agree with this definition, but it's useful to explain how this book will begin.

 The Yesod Web Framework comes with a tool that automatically generates a full site template with a bunch of bells and whistles.
 This is the recommended way to get started on a new Yesod application.
 This added convenience, however, hides away some of the important details going on behind the scenes.

 So to start off, we're going to be treating Yesod as a library.
 Having to explicitly write all the code is a good exercise to get started.
-Later on, we'll introduce the scaffolding tool and describe the standard layout of a Yesod project.
+[Later on](/book/scaffold/), we'll introduce the scaffolding tool and describe the standard layout of a Yesod project.

 # Hello World